rasterio/rasterio/docs/topics/plotting.rst

 .. image:: ../img/rgb.jpg

 and similarly for single band plots.
 Note that you can pass in ``cmap`` to specify a matplotlib color ramp.
-Any kwargs passed to ``show`` will passed through to the underlying pyplot functions.
+Any kwargs passed to :func:`~rasterio.plot.show`  will be passed through to the underlying pyplot functions.

 .. code-block:: python